benjaminleruth/benjaminleruth/content/project/euroscepticism-beyond-brexit/index.md

 ---
-title: Euroscepticism and differentiation in the European Union beyond Brexit
+title: Differentiation in the European Union and the implications of Brexit on transnational governance
 date: 2020-12-31T12:34:35.462Z
 summary: What are the causes and consequences of differentiation in the European Union?
 What impact does Brexit have on patterns of opposition to European